RemyPaulJr/notes/aws/data engineer cert/Data Engineering Fundamentals.md

 #### **Common Data Formats**

-CSV (Comma-Separated Values)
+**CSV (Comma-Separated Values)**
 - Text-based format that represents data in a tabular form where each line corresponds to a row and values within a row are separated by commas.
 - Can be pipe separated or tab separated as well.
-When to use:
+- When to use:
 	- For small to medium datasets
 	- For data interchange between systems with different technologies
 	- For human-readable and editable data storage
 	- Importing/Exporting data from databases or spreadsheets
-Systems:
+- Systems:
 	- Databased (SQL-based), Excel, Pandas in Python, R, many ETL tools

-JSON (Javascript Object Notation)
+**JSON (JavaScript Object Notation)**
 - Lightweight, text-based, and human-readable data interchange format that represents structured or semi-structured data based on key-value pairs.
 - When to use:
 	- Data interchange between a web server and a web client
 	- Configurations and settings for software applications.
 	- Use cases that need a flexible schema or nested data structures.
 - Systems:
-	- Web browsers, many programming languages (like JavaScript, Python, Java, etc.), RESTful APIs, NoS
+	- Web browsers, many programming languages (like JavaScript, Python, Java, etc.), RESTful APIs, NoSQL databases (like MongoDB).

+Avro
+-